Luxmusik/sandbox-virtualappliance/readme.md

 If you configure a "C" record to map the host name to another (canonical) domain name again you must specify a *wildcard domain* such as ```*.sandbox-server.com```

-The DNS hostname must be configured in the server properties file (see Installation section for details).
+The DNS hostname must be configured in the ```server.properties``` file found under the ```<sandbox_install_path/conf``` path (see Installation section for details).

 #### SMTP
 The appliance uses email to send event notifications such as user invites, password resets, team changes etc and requires an SMTP server to do this.
 If no SMTP server is available, the appliance will continue to function however notifications will be disabled.
-The SMTP settings should be configured in the server properties file (see Installation section for details).
+The SMTP settings should be configured in the ```server.properties``` file found under the ```<your_base_install_path/conf``` path (see Installation section for details).

 2. Installation
 -------------------------

 Extract the downloaded zip file to an install location.
-The path to the extracted directory is referred to as the ```<Sandbox installation directory>``` in these instructions.
+The path to the extracted directory is referred to as the ```<sandbox_install_path>``` in these instructions.
 Note that you should use the same user account to both extract Sandbox and to run Sandbox to avoid possible permission issues at startup.

 #### Tell Sandbox where to store your data

-The Sandbox home directory is where all of you Sandbox data is stored.
+The Sandbox home directory is where all of your Sandbox data is stored.

-The home directory defaults to ```<Sandbox installation directory>/data```.
-To change this, create a new Sandbox home directory (without spaces in the name), and then tell Sandbox where you created it by editing the ```<Sandbox installation directory>/conf/server.properties``` file - add the absolute path to your home directory to the ```persist.path``` attribute.
+The home directory defaults to ```<sandbox_install_path>/data```.
+To change this, create a new Sandbox home directory (without spaces in the name), and then tell Sandbox where you created it by editing the ```<sandbox_install_path>/conf/server.properties``` file - add the absolute path to your home directory to the ```persist.path``` attribute.
 Here's an example of what that could like when you're done:

 ```
 # Sandbox home directory: all data is stored under this path.
 # Set this variable to a valid path
-persist.path="/Users/bob/sandbox-home"
+persist.path="/var/lib/sandbox"
 #
 ```

+Ensure the that user account executing the sandbox server binary has read/write permissions to the path you have specified for storing data.

 #### Set the root domain to access Sandbox

 Sandbox requires a hostname and this is configured in the server properties file.
-Edit ```<Sandbox installation directory>/conf/server.properties``` file - add the host name to the ```app.hostname``` attribute.
+Edit ```<sandbox_install_path>/conf/server.properties``` file - add the host name to the ```app.hostname``` attribute.
 Here's an example of what that could like when you're done:

 ```